hannanjamaludin/M9-assessment/README.md

 ## Question 7

-The answer script for question 7 is in questions/question7.php file.
+The answer script for question 7 is in questions/question7.html file.

+Add "/question7.html" to the url in your browser.

+## Question 8

+The answer script for question 8 is in questions/question8.php file.
+Add "/question8.php" to the url in your browser.